 Three main components are necessary for the production of any good: land, labor, and capital.
 Land represents the resources necessary for production, including raw materials.
 Labor, as the name suggests, is the workforce associated with production.
 Capital is the equipment necessary to produce.

-There are a number of costs associated with production, but we can group certain costs with others for easy graphical representation.
+There are a number of costs associated with production.
+We can group certain costs with others for easy graphical representation.

-One cost is the marginal cost, which is the cost that comes with producing each additional unit.
+The marginal cost is one of those costs.
+This refers to the cost of producing each additional unit.
 In many successful businesses, the cost to produce each good decreases over time, known as economies of scale.
-When the cost to produce each good increases over time, it is called diseconomies of scale.
+Diseconomies of scale occur when the cost to produce each good increases over time.

 Fixed costs are the costs of production that do not change over time, mostly the cost of capital.